jbourdeau80/quasar-wavesurfer-audio-player/README.md

 functionality of this app:

-This app has the ability load a local audio file from the device using html file input, render a waveform and add controls to play the audio.
+This app has the ability to load a local audio file from the device using html file input, render a waveform and add controls to play the audio.